Incrementis/Javascript-keyword-const-/README.md

 The Javascript-keyword-const- project shall help to identify which one of those supports is given by understanding the outcome.

 Just download the files and execute index.html.
-Note that all files should be placed in the same folder so that the function of the code is guaranteed.
+Note that all files should be placed in the same folder so that the functionality of the code is guaranteed.